Last updated 03 May, 2023.

 If the deal is won, and the company connected to the deal becomes a customer, all contacts that are associated with the company also become customers.

-What are the different use cases for Lifecycle stage?
+What are the different use cases for lifecycle stage in HubSpot CRM?

 Lead’s change, therefore, takes place when the stage changes from MQL to SQL.
-There can be different models, but Lifecycle stage makes it easy to manage different processes during the customer journey.
+There can be different models, but the lifecycle stage makes it easy to manage different processes during the customer journey.

 - In automations